stringfellow/genderify/README.md

 To discover the potential bias toward a particular gender of musical artists amongst a person's listening.
-Using Spotify as a source of artists, and of a person's music library, playlists etc, the biographies (found on either wikipedia or last.fm) of the artists are inspected to see if it is possible to determine a gender - or genders in the case of a group, which for the purposes of this exercise are limited to:
+Using Spotify as a source of artists, and of a person's music library, playlists etc, the biographies (found on either last.fm or wikipedia) of the artists are inspected to see if it is possible to determine a gender - or genders in the case of a group, which for the purposes of this exercise are limited to: